-For more information about Net Metering, Cowlitz PUD’s Interconnection Standards, and the State incentive payments program, please contact our Energy Efficiency Services Department at (360) 501‐9555 or by email.
-You may also come in to our office Monday to Friday 8:00 a.m. to 5:00 p.m. at 961 12th Avenue in Longview.
+For more information about Net Metering and Cowlitz PUD’s Interconnection Standards, please contact our Engineering Department at (360) 501-9546 by sending us an email.
+For information regarding the State incentive payments program, please contact our Energy Efficiency Services Department at (360) 501‐9392 or by email.

 How Net Metering Works